yamini-vm/yamini/README.md

 # Yamini

-Yamini is a stack based RISC type virtual machine with a bytecode IR to plug your language front-ends to.
+Yamini is a stack based RISC type virtual machine with a bytecode IR to plug your language front-ends into.

 ## Steps to run